TykTechnologies/tyk-fapi/tyk-bank/README.md

 ## Event Notifications

 The mock bank supports event notifications for various payment and consent-related events.
 TPPs can register callback URLs to receive notifications when these events occur.

+For detailed information about the event notification system, see [Event Notifications Documentation](EVENT_NOTIFICATIONS.md).

 ### Event Types